Work With Us

 The CLTC is shaping the contours of a new academic field.
 Our work is developing new areas of research, training, and practice for a generation of people better equipped to conceptualize and bring about improved security online.
 We foster directed exploratory research and fund specific projects that align with the Center’s future-oriented cybersecurity framework.

-If you are a student or faculty of a research university or institution and would like more information about how you can collaborate as either a partner or a grantee of the CLTC: contact email@example.com.
+If you are a student or faculty of a research university or institution and would like more information about how you can collaborate with CLTC, please contact email@example.com.

 The CLTC aims to be a preeminent resource for cybersecurity policy-makers and practitioners.
 We seek strong, highly diverse collaborations that can inform research with real-world experience and problem definitions, and take advantage of the work’s practical applications in future initiatives.